loctruong96/bioinformatics_project/raw_output/mbDLG_1_out/README.md

-This is the preliminary experiment output folder.
+This is the mbDLG-1 pdb files raw output folder.

 additional_EM_logs folder contains EM logs that are not included in multiMutant pipeline, it is avaiable should we need it.